shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 processors.

-Despite some common belief, C has some interpreters as [mentioned on stackoverflow](http://stackoverflow.com/questions/584714/is-there-an-interpreter-for-c) while some dynamically typed languages such as Common Lisp, Scheme, or Python have compilers.
+Despite some common belief, C has some interpreters as [mentioned on stackoverflow](http://stackoverflow.com/questions/584714/is-there-an-interpreter-for-c) while some dynamically-typed languages such as Common Lisp, Scheme, or Python have compilers.

-Moreover, note that interpreters are often easier to implement and port than compilers, which may justify the slower performance.
+Moreover, note that interpreters are often easier to implement and port than compilers, which may justify the poorer performance.

 As another anecdote, one can think of most [CPUs](https://en.wikipedia.org/wiki/Central_processing_unit) as interpreters for their [machine code](https://en.wikipedia.org/wiki/Machine_code), which are implemented using logic gates